Algorithmic Decorrelation and Planted Clique in Dependent Random Graphs: The Case of Extra Triangles: Introduction

 \begin{remark} GPS includes Subgraph Stochastic Block Model (SSBM), which has a rank-1 signal (i.e., a small SBM) on $k$ vertices planted inside an {\ER } graph.
-Its complete phase diagram was determined by \cite{brennan2018reducibility}, with computationally hard region obtained via reduction from planted clique conjecture.
-Our result shows that for $k= \tilde O(n^{1/4})$, the computational complexity of SSBM is the same in ambient graph being \ER\ or RGT. \end{remark}
+Its complete phase diagram was determined by \cite{brennan2018reducibility}, with computationally hard region obtained via reduction from the planted clique conjecture.
+Our result shows that for $k= o(n^{1/4}\log^{-17/4}n)$, the computational complexity of SSBM is the same in ambient graph being \ER\ or RGT. \end{remark}

-\paragraph{Approximation of Random Intersection Graph} Aside from RGT being intrinsically interesting as a natural random graph model with low-order dependence, it turns out that the RGT non-trivially approximates the random intersection graph. \begin{definition}[Random Intersection Graph] A random intersection graph (RIG) $G$ with parameters $d,\delta$, is defined by sampling $n$ sets $S_1,\cdots,S_n$ where $S_i\subset [d]$ and each element of $[d]$ is included in $S_i$ with probability $\delta$ independently.
+\paragraph{Approximation of Random Intersection Graph} Aside from RGT being intrinsically interesting as a natural random graph model with low-order dependence, it turns out that the RGT non-trivially approximates the random intersection graph. \begin{definition}[Random Intersection Graph] A sample from $\rig(n,d,\delta)$ is defined by sampling $n$ sets $S_1,\cdots,S_n\subset [d]$ where each $S_i$ includes each element of $[d]$ independently with probability $\delta$.
 Vertices $i$ and $j$ are connected in $G$ if and only if $S_i$ and $S_j$ have non-empty intersection. \end{definition}

 \begin{restatable}{theorem}{rigrgt} For an RIG with constant edge density, i.e., $d=\Theta(1/\delta^2)$, if $d\gg n^{2.5}$, then \end{restatable}

 It was shown in \cite{brennan2019phase} that the threshold for distinguishing RIG from \ER\ occurs at $d\sim n^3$.
 Thus, the RGT is close in total variation in the range $n^{2.5}\ll d\ll n^3$, whereas in this range the RIG and \ER\ have total variation distance close to 1.